the1lab/1lab/src/Cat/Functor/Adjoint/Mate.lagda.md

     ε' : ∀ {x} → B'.Hom (F'.₀ (U'.₀ x)) x
     ε' = F'⊣U'.counit.ε _
 ```
+-->

+Unfortunately, proof assistants: if we were to define mates by pasting,
+we would get a natural transformation with much worse _definitional_
-The mate of a natural transformation $\alpha : XU \to U'Y$ is defined
+behaviour.
+Therefore, we calculate the mate of a transformation $\alpha
-by hand; doing it via pasting would insert a bunch of unnecessary
-identity morphisms from unitors and associators.
+: XU \to U'Y$ by hand.

 ```agda
   mate : (X F∘ U) => (U' F∘ Y) → (F' F∘ X) => (Y F∘ F)